 All vegetables are planted in spacings of 1, 4, 9, or 16, with some vegetables taking up 4 large squares.
 You can make the little borders with wood, or tie string to map out your perfect squares.
 However, I like to use the Seeding Square.

-It really takes the guesswork out of planting my garden, and I don’t have to drag the book outdoors with me or try and remember if bush beans are spaced in 4’s or 9’s.
+It really takes the guesswork out of planting my garden, and I don’t have to drag the book outdoors with me or try to remember if bush beans are spaced in 4s or 9s.

-Plus, my kid who has no interest in gardening actually wants to help me plant!
+Plus, my kid who has no interest in gardening actually wants to help me with planting!
 That’s a huge win in my books.

 5. Water and Weed

 The beauty of square foot gardening is that you won’t have to water and weed as often as you do with traditional methods.
-Sure, you’ll still have the one bigger weeding session 3-4 weeks after you plant your garden.
+Sure, you’ll still have the one bigger weeding session 3 to 4 weeks after you plant your garden.
 But after that, the weeds are minimal.

 The closer spacing of the plants means that weeds are shaded out and more moisture is retained.
 Win-win!